johnsonjh/lzpack/README.md

 the program is invoked.

-It works very much like Yoshihiko Mino's classic *PopCom!* utility, but can compress tighter and extracts faster thanks to smaller hand‑optimized decompression stubs.
+It works very much like Yoshihiko Mino's classic *PopCom!* utility, but can compress tighter and decompress faster, thanks to it's smaller hand‑optimized decompression stubs.

 The **LZPACK** program, as well as the packed executables it generates, run